The Ultimate South-West Road Trip

-The Clifton Suspension Bridge, designed by the great Victorian engineer Isambard Kingdom Brunel, has a spectacular setting on the cliffs of the Avon Gorge.
-It has made it the defining symbol of Bristol, drawing thousands of visitors a year just to stroll across for views of the ancient Avon Gorge and elegant Clifton.
+Clifton Suspension Bridge, designed by the great Victorian engineer Isambard Kingdom Brunel, has a spectacular setting on the cliffs of the Avon Gorge.
+It is the defining symbol of Bristol, drawing thousands of visitors a year who stroll across for views of ancient Avon Gorge and elegant Clifton.

 5. Salisbury Cathedral